grmjw/Penguins/README.md

 ## General Overview
 This is the readme for Team Penguin's project for their SEP at TU/e.
 Every chapter in this readme includes an individual component Team Penguin worked on, important notes on it and how to set up that component on ones's computer and use it.
 It also contains at the end of each chapter the files which are not to be look at when grading for the course.
 One important set of files that should never be graded are all the files located in the folders: build, install and log.
 These folders can be found on the root of the workspace and are auto generated and hence shouldn't be checked.
 This applies to all packages and the overall codebase.

+In the general steps a Workspace should be created by simply making a folder then cloning the repository inside the folder.
+This will act as your workspace once inside the folder

 ## Motors